50 celebrities with a history of protest

 Jamie Lee Curtis

-Actress Jamie Lee Curtis has participated as an activist to several humanitarian causes and has also engaged in philanthropy.
+Actor Jamie Lee Curtis has participated as an activist to several humanitarian causes and has also engaged in philanthropy.
 For gay marriage rights, Curtis acted in a play by Dustin Lance Black called “8” that reenacted the trial that overturned the same-sex marriage ban, appearing alongside Brad Pitt and Martin Sheen.

-One of the main stars of the new “Star Wars” trilogy, British actor John Boyega received attention for his passionate speech and participation in Black Lives Matter protests in 2020 stemming from the killing of George Floyd.
+One of the main stars of the contemporary “Star Wars” trilogy, British actor John Boyega received attention for his passionate speech and participation in Black Lives Matter protests in 2020 stemming from the killing of George Floyd.
 Stating “I don't know if I'm going to have a career after this” while speaking to other protesters with a megaphone, Boyega’s co-stars and collaborators came out in support of his activism.

 Oscar-winning actor Sean Penn has caused controversy for his political views and affiliations, and his activism has arguably overshadowed his Hollywood career.
-A critic of George W. Bush, Penn has provided aid to Hurricane Katrina victims, supported same-sex marriage, and protested against the Iraq War.
+A critic of President George W. Bush, Penn has provided aid to Hurricane Katrina victims, supported same-sex marriage, and protested against the Iraq War.
 Penn has also been involved internationally, defending Hugo Chavez and marching alongside Egyptian protesters in 2011.

 Actress Laura Dern has had her hands in several social causes, including gender pay disparity, Down syndrome awareness, women’s rights, the environment, and immigrants’ rights.
 With the latter two issues, Dern has been involved in organizations and protests for those causes in the past few years, particularly Families Belong Together.